|

 A

-majority of the components being fitted directly to the valve holder.
-Much
+the components being fitted directly to the valve holder.
+Much like the

-like the technique used during initial testing.
-This type of construction
+technique used during initial testing.
+This type of construction was used

 |